 Beginning with version 2.4.0, Orchid Fusion VMS supports Web Real-Time Communication (WebRTC).
 This technology allows for viewing full-bandwidth, live and recorded H264 video streams within a web browser (without the need to download a plugin).
-The benefits of WebRTC mode are only available if you are using Google Chrome, version 66 or higher, in a MacOS, Windows, or Linux desktop environment.
-This browser also gives you the option to run Orchid Fusion VMS in Low-bandwidth mode.
+WebRTC mode and Low-bandwidth mode are available in the following browsers: